Rhode Island Lighthouse History

 In 1998 the Rhode Island Superior Court decided that the state owned the light.
 The court ordered the state to pay $42,000 to James Osborn.
 With the question of ownership finally resolved, the state decided to give the Friends of Plum Beach title to the lighthouse.

 In 2003 Abcore Restoration started on the restoration of the lighthouse.
-The first step of the restoration was the removal of over 50 tons guano left by the birds that lived in the lighthouse.
+The first step of the restoration was the removal of over 50 tons of guano left by the birds that lived in the lighthouse.
 After the interior was cleaned out the lighthouse exterior was repainted and repaired.
 In December a new light was placed in the lighthouse and it was lighted for the first time in 62 years.

-The Restoration of Plum Beach Lighthouse
+A Tour of Plum Beach Lighthouse

 Friends of Plum Beach Lighthouse, Inc.